divakaivan/model-api-oip/README.md

 ## From `/predict` to the Open Inference Protocol

-Take your `/predict` ML model APIs to the next level

 ![info](info.png)

 - design them following the [Open Inference Protocol](https://kserve.github.io/website/latest/modelserving/data_plane/v2_protocol/) — a growing industry standard for standardized, observable, and interoperable machine learning inference